Anne Igartiburu

-Anne Igartiburu Verdes (born 18 February 1969 in Elorrio, Biscay, Spain) is a Spanish Basque television presenter and actress.
+Anne Igartiburu Verdes (born 18 February 1969 in Elorrio, Biscay, Spain) is a Basque television presenter and actress.

 Biography

 She studied Industrial Marketing.
 She started working in the local television of Mondragón in 1993.
 She then worked in Euskal Telebista, and later in Telecinco, hosting Una pareja feliz alongside Antonio Hidalgo in the 1994–95 season.

 Since 1997, Igartiburu has presented daily celebrity news programme Corazón on Televisión Española, except for a period in 2012–13 when she presented daily infotainment show +Gente.
 From 2005 to 2009 she hosted the Spanish adaptation of Dancing with the Stars (¡Mira quién baila!).
 In 2006 she hosted the special show Gala 50 años de TVE, which celebrated the 50th anniversary of TVE, alongside Laura Valenzuela and Paula Vázquez.

 Since 2005, Igartiburu has presented the annual New Year's Eve celebration broadcast for TVE live from Madrid's Puerta del Sol.
 Igartiburu has also been associated with the Eurovision Song Contest: she was the Spanish spokesperson in the 2002, 2003 and 2004 contests, and she hosted the Spanish national final in 2010, 2011, 2012, 2014, and 2016.